gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "Aww, does widdle baby Bella think she can handle it?"
 Elysia taunted back, swirling her wand around her. "_Fulmen!_" Lightning surged out from her, crackling as it struck her foes.
 She used it as cover to cast _zulo_ and sink into the ground.
 She then cast Hermione's favorite poltergeist variant Ghostform spell, the Amharic የፖሊተር ሐኪም ቅፅ (_yepolīteri ḥākīmi k’it͟s’i_).

 "Where are you, you aggravating little brat?"
-Voldemort snarled, shaking off the effects of several gigawatts faster than his minions.
+Voldemort snarled, shaking off the effects of a multi-gigawatt jolt faster than his minions.

 Elysia giggled.
 "What say we even the playing field a bit? सबै इन्द्रिय चाल (_sabai indriya cāla_)!"